IowaDave/Thermistors/README.md

   );
 ```

+Invert the result then subtract 273.15 to arrive at the temperature in degrees Celsius.

 ## The Characteristic Curve

 Table 2 helps us to understand that business about &ldquo;25&#8451;/50&#8451;&rdquo; in Table 1.
 The Beta value given there, 4038, was calculated using data from resistances at the temperatures 25&#8451; and 50&#8451;.
 The calculation was: